gvwilson/sensibleadventures/nardica/outline.md

     *   Big explosion

 14. Every Way Is North
-    *   Iffy returns to Newcastle
+    *   Iffy returns to Paddington
     *   The _Guinevere_ seems so small and dirty now - Uncle Jack sitting in the stern, lost
         *   Iffy: "I'm just going to get my stuff"
         *   Uncle Jack starts to bluster, she scares him off